badcab/dnd-dragon-heist/april19.md

 latern

-copper or, weigh a lot
+copper ore, weigh a lot we will come back with a big teleport spell later